ahillss/setting-up-rust-on-windows/README.md

 ### Moving RustUp and Cargo to a different directory

 By default it is installed in `%USERPROFILE%\.cargo` and `%USERPROFILE%\.rustup`.
-You move it to a more convient location by adding/modifying the windows environment variables:
+You can move it to a more convient location by adding/modifying the windows environment variables:

 * `CARGO_HOME` (eg set to `c:\programs\cargo`)
 * `RUSTUP_HOME` (eg set to `c:\programs\rustup`)